scarista/scarista.github.io/content/stories/dragon-lake/index.md

 This said, she hastened to her bedroom to make plans for her bold adventure.

 The dragon's lair, she had heard elder villagers say, was in the foothills of the Harad Mountains, several miles to the north.
 She knew that the village road became the Harad Road once beyond the last of the valley's farms and that she could follow it right to the base of the mountains.
 The road did not actually enter the foothills, she remembered, rather it veered east along their base, entering the Harad Pass above the town of Malian.
-She would have to leave the road, find her own way into the hills and then on up to the dragon's lair.
+She would have to leave the road, find her own way into the hills, and then go on to the dragon's lair.
 It would not be a simple journey but she would have to manage - the village, though it did not know it, was depending on her.

 For the trip, she would need her warmest cape, her stout boots, a change of clothes, food, drink, and her satchel.
 The cape and boots sat by the front door so she could gather these as she left.
 She removed trousers, linen under things, a thick woollen pullover and socks and placed them in her satchel.
 She would have to sneak into the kitchen later and steal - the word made her cringe - some bread, cheese, and perhaps some of mother's sweet cakes.
 There, she told herself with some satisfaction, all that remains is to begin the journey.